-All REALTOR® members are required to complete 2.5 hours of Code of Ethics training per four-year cycle.
-We are currently in the Fourth Training Cycle, January 1, 2013, through December 31, 2016.
+All REALTOR® members are required to complete 2.5 hours of Code of Ethics training per two-year cycle.
+We are currently in the Fifth Training Cycle, January 1, 2017, through December 31, 2018.

 Appraisers or Attorneys must meet this membership requirement and are not exempt.